mhenke/cfwheels-training/00-upandrunning.md

 ## I0: Up and Running

 Part of the reason ColdFusion on Wheels became popular quickly is it takes a lot of the hard work off your hands, and it's especially true in starting up a project.
-Wheels' practice the idea of "sensible defaults" and tries to, with a couple simple actions; create a working application ready for your customization.
+Wheels practices the idea of "sensible defaults" and tries to, with a couple simple actions; create a working application ready for your customization.

 ### Setting the Stage